 Most NCAA Division I teams report for preseason in early to mid-August.
 They can official matches starting in late August or early September.
 The first couple weeks are non-conference competition – often tournament style.
 In this period teams often play 3-4 matches per week, sometimes more.

-League play usually runs into early or mid-November, after which many conferences have a post-season tournament to determine their champion.
+League play usually runs into early or mid-November, after which most conferences have a post-season tournament to determine their champion.
 Those champions, and teams granted at large bids, begin the NCAA tournament the first weekend of December.
 There are two rounds per weekend for three weeks, with the National Champion crowned the third Saturday of the month.

 Add all this together and you get a season about three months long for those who don’t make it to the post-season, and up to four months for those who do.
 Teams may play 30 or more matches during the regular season.
 Those who go far in the NCAA tournament can get up near 40.